ctlusto/blog/source/2014-11-12-the-fault-in-our-hashtags.html.md

 It's hard to muster empathy for a position that opposes, e.g., having students ["look for and make use of structure"][4] in their work, or to reconstruct the neural state that produces disgust in response to an eighth-grader learning that [parallel lines are taken to parallel lines][5] under rigid transformation.
 At nose-altitude, the standards seem as though they ought to be either (in the case of the [SMP][6]) uncontroversially representative of sound mathematical thinking, or (in the case of the [content standards][7]) so mundane as to be almost invisible to anyone not deeply invested in the nuances of domain-specific pedagogy.[^1]

 But we're[^2] making a category mistake, and it's eroding the opportunity for productive conversation.
+We need to muster empathy &mdash; better and more often.

 ###### &sect; Lossy Compression